P1ntas/Large-Scale-Software-Development/src/dinasore/README.md

     14. Finally, to check the data structure or monitor the process using OPC-UA, you can use the [Prosys client](https://www.prosysopc.com/products/opc-client/), connecting to the component IP address at port 4840 and 4841.

+## Troubleshooting

+If you are having any kinds of problem, please try to follow the [dinasore tutorials](https://github.com/DIGI2-FEUP/dinasore/wiki/3.-Tutorials-Resume).
+They follow similar steps to the ones described above, but with more details that could help you.

+Either ways, if you are still having problems, please contact [João Araújo](../../factsheets/team1/joao_araujo.md).

+## What Have We Achieved

+- We have created a system that retrieves the existing sensors from the PostgreSQL database and simulates the data of each existing sensor.
+Then, the system calculates the moving average of the sensor data and publishes the data to a MQTT Broker.
+Then, another system subscribes to the MQTT Broker and writes the data to a Prometheus Gateway, so that it can be monitored using Grafana.

+It is important to add that while we are working on mock data, the system is ready to work with real data.
+For that, we just need to change the **SENSOR_SIMULATOR_V2** function block to a function block that reads the data from the real sensor later on.

 ## Learn More